yashpathack/TensorFlowDevSummit2018/Bullet4.md

 The circles are called input
-Lines are called weights
+Lines are called weights and they contain some value called weights second layers are called synapses
-second layers are called synapses and the end is single neuron
+And the end is single neuron
+Deep neural networks